hlandau/ncdocs/domain-names.md

           an array containing that string, and be processed as though that was what was encountered, as per the above form.

+          (Note that this form is valid only inside a "map" item; a string does not itself satisfy the Domain Name Object Schema and MUST NOT be used as a top-level construct encoded into a name value.)

       Examples:

           "map": {}